-Code of Conduct
+Code of Conduct for Governors, Trustees and Members

-Governors should conduct themselves at all times in accordance with the Trust Board's Code of Conduct for governors (see below).
+Governors, Trustees and Members should conduct themselves at all times in accordance with the Trust Board's Code of Conduct (see below).
 Governors should be given a copy of this Handbook by the clerk to the LGC when joining as new starters and/or at the first meeting as part of the LGC and will be asked to confirm that they will comply with the Code of Conduct.
 The Code of Conduct is based on the National Governors Association (NGA) version with some amendments and additions.
-Pickwick Academy Trust expects the highest possible standards from all of its governors.
-It is assumed that any governor taking on the role has agreed to adhere to the Code of Conduct.
+It is underpinned by the Nolan Principles of public life, established in 1995: Selflessness; Integrity; Objectivity; Accountability; Openness; Honesty and Leadership.
+Pickwick Academy Trust expects the highest possible standards from all of its governors, Trustees and Members.
+It is assumed that any governor, Trustee or Member taking on the role has agreed to adhere to the Code of Conduct.

-It should be a standing item on each LGC agenda to declare any potential pecuniary or business interest (related to that meeting).
+It should be a standing item on each LGC and Trust Board agenda to declare any potential pecuniary or business interest (related to that meeting).
 Such interests can vary and could include close relatives where a company they are associated with might gain from a school contract.
-Again, Governors have a duty to comply with this.
+Again, Governors, Trustees and Members have a duty to comply with this.

-It is the responsibility of all members of our Governance community to fully support, cherish, preserve and develop the distinctive Anglican and Christian ethos of the Trust's Church Schools, ensuring that schools have distinctive Anglican and Christian values which lead to effective practice and outcomes.
+It is the responsibility of all members and layers of our Governance community to fully support, cherish, preserve and develop the distinctive Anglican and Christian ethos of the Trust's Church Schools, ensuring that schools have distinctive Anglican and Christian values which lead to effective practice and outcomes.

-Being a member of an LGC is an important responsibility.
+Being a member of an LGC or our Trustee / Member group is an important responsibility.
 We understand that at times it will be challenging but ultimately, we hope that it will be rewarding.

-Pickwick Academy Trust Code of Conduct for Governors
+Pickwick Academy Trust Code of Conduct for Governors, Trustees and Members